 A key goal of TRIE is to promote the performance projects of its performance wing, TR(ie)Y Justice.
 Rufolo personally developed, under the banner of TR(ie)Y Justice, street theatre performances on human rights issues in connection with Amnesty International Luxembourg.
 Another example is her Hurt, Dignified, a full-length play produced for the 2007 European Capital of Culture, or her narrative poem performances.

 A recent narrative poem performance piece has been developed with financing from the Luxembourg Government’s Ministry of Culture, called JOYN: A Marriage Made in Megaheaven based on a prize-winning narrative poem of Rufolo’s about a wedding.
 The theme is: Join in Joy, a celebration of love and community.
 The project foresees dancers in a choreography that supports the words of each poem in Joyn.
 A first studio performance took place in the summer of 2021 in Dessau, Germany, with actors from the UK and Italy and dancers from the Anhaltisches Staatstheater, under the artistic direction of Eric Abbott from Luxembourg.
 The language of production is English.
-Performances are planned for 2022.
+The premiere of JOYN will take place at the Spiegelhalle, Theater Konstanz, in Germany on 3 December 2022.
 Presently the project is seeking further funding and welcomes inquiries from theatres or museums that are considering inviting the JOYN PROJECT to perform in their venues.

 TRIE also published the quarterly theatre magazine Plays International & Europe as a print edition distributed throughout theatre research departments at academic institutions (see Wikipedia entry).
 In January 2022 Plays International & Europewas relaunched in the UK as a purely digital edition by a new owner and editor, Jeremy Malies.